I just did my first shop with Cornershop. All my friends rave about it, but I’ve only just got round to using it.

 Now, a couple of tips…

-Beware of Jumbo – most products on Cornershop are priced the same as in the individual stores, with the exception of Jumbo and a few others.
+Beware of Jumbo in particular.
 On top of their raised prices, Jumbo also charge an excessive administrative fee; in my case of a 35,000 CLP shop this was nearly 8,000 CLP.
 So I’d argue it doesn’t make financial sense to buy Jumbo products through them.

-Also, if you’re a newbie to the Cornershop thing and just want to try it out first before committing to the annual 60,000 CLP free delivery fee, then ask around friends for a voucher.
-Anyone who has bought previously via Cornershop should be able to give you a voucher for free first time delivery.
+Also, if you’re a newbie to the Cornershop thing and just want to try it out first before committing to the annual 60,000 CLP free delivery fee, then click herefor my referral link, which gives you a month’s free deliveries.

 As mentioned, I got calls to check my orders while the staff were doing the shop.
 This means you really need to speak some Spanish.
 My Spanish isn’t great and we muddled through, but anyone who is really, really bad at the lingo might struggle.

-If you’re not a Spanish speaker you can ask for them to message you on Whatsapp rather than call (type ‘No hablo espanol, por favor envia mensajes por Whatsapp’ into the comments box when you pay).
+If you’re not a Spanish speaker you can ask for them to message you on the chat system rather than call (type ‘No hablo espanol, por favor envía mensajes por el chat’ into the comments box when you pay).
 Then Google Translate their questions and hey presto!